 We joined the multiple birth association, a voluntary organization which provides support and information for multiple birth families.
 We also joined the local branch and paid a membership fee.
 Sometimes they have buddy program, where they pair you to other triplet mums, who you can talk to about their experiences and method of coping, while answering any questions you may have.

 Some mums are happy to meet you from time to time just for a chat.
 I joined Higher Order Multiples group for support as well (in many countries outside Australia the colloquial term used is ‘supertwins’).
+In the USA, the Multiples of America support families through membership in a local club.

 All of these groups are great support.
 You will find a huge range of experienced members that have been through something similar.
 I can ask any question and someone will answer, which is so great when you are a new mum!